memberful/memberful-wp/wordpress/wp-content/plugins/memberful-wp/readme.txt

 = 1.74.0 =

-* Exclude protected posts from search results
+* Exclude protected posts from search results if the user doesn't have access to those posts
 * Improve teaser generation for global marketing content

 = 1.73.9 =